-About 1 to 200 people in 100000 tend to come up with symptoms with Menier’s disease that roughly corresponds to 0.15 per cent of the population having some form of this disease.
-Mostly people tend to develop it in adulthood increasing incidence or prevalence of it.
+About 1 to 200 people in 100000 tend to come up with symptoms with Menier’s disease that roughly corresponds to 0.15 percent of the population having some form of this disease.
+Most people tend to develop it in adulthood increasing incidence or prevalence of it.

-Meniere’s disease is also called idiopathic endolymphatic hydrops.
+The French physician Prosper Ménière was the first to tell the connection between vertigo and the inner ear in the 1800s.
+Meniere’s disease is also known as idiopathic endolymphatic hydrops.
 It is an inner ear condition that affects both balance and hearing.
-Fluid buildup in the inner ear generates pressure and therefore start damaging organs which are responsible for hearing and balance.
+Fluid buildup in the inner ear generates pressure and therefore starts damaging organs that are responsible for hearing and balance.

 In other words you can say that Meniere’s disease is a kind of disorder in the inner ear which mostly cause some happening in which you will feel like spinning which is also known as vertigo, ringing in the ears(tinnitus), eventually a permanent hearing loss, and most of the times feeling of fullness or pressure in the ear.